fakeuser69498/Eurecon/README.md

 python eurecon.py -r <desired_RMSD> -p <desired_partition_parameter> -a <path/to/tessellation/axes/file> -i <path/to/input/files> -o <path/to/the/output/directory>

-Detailed instructions on how to run Eurecon to reproduce an augmented ModelNet40 dataset are stated in augment_ModelNet40.py script.
+Detailed instructions on how to run Eurecon to reproduce an augmented ModelNet40 dataset are given in augment_ModelNet40.py script.

 ## Example: